Letter from the Congregation for Catholic Education

 The Congregation for Catholic Education draws the attention of seminary educators to the necessity of promoting an authentic Marian piety among seminarians who will one day be principal workers in the pastoral life of the Church.

-Vatican II, treating the necessity of seminarians having a profound spiritual life, recommended that seminarians "should love and honour the most Blessed Virgin Mary, who was given as a mother to his disciple by Christ Jesus as he hung dying on the cross."
+Vatican II, treating the necessity of seminarians having a profound spiritual life, recommended that seminarians "should love and honor the most Blessed Virgin Mary, who was given as a mother to his disciple by Christ Jesus as he hung dying on the cross."
 [Optatam Totius, 8]

 For its part, this Congregation, conforming to the thought of the Council, has underlined many times the value of Marian piety in the formation of seminarians:

-The Code of Canon Law, treating of the formation of candidates for the priesthood, recommends devotion to the Blessed Virgin Mary so that, nourished by the exercises of piety, the student may acquire the spirit of prayer and be strengthened in their vocation [Cf. Codex Iuris Canonici, can.
+The Code of Canon Law, treating of the formation of candidates for the priesthood, recommends devotion to the Blessed Virgin Mary so that, nourished by the exercises of piety, student may acquire the spirit of prayer and be strengthened in their vocation [Cf. Codex Iuris Canonici, can.
 246, par.
 3].

-34. With this letter the Congregation for Catholic Education wishes to reaffirm the necessity of furnishing seminarians and students of all centres of ecclesiastical studies with Mariological formation which embraces study, devotion and life-style.
+34. With this letter the Congregation for Catholic Education wishes to reaffirm the necessity of furnishing seminarians and students of all centers of ecclesiastical studies with Mariological formation which embraces study, devotion and life-style.
 They must:

 36. The study of Mariology holds as its ultimate aim the acquisition of a sound Marian spirituality, an essential aspect of Christian spirituality.
 On his pilgrim way to the measure of the stature of the fullness of Christ (Eph 4:13), knowing the mission which God has entrusted to the Virgin in the history of salvation and in the life of the Church, the Christian takes her as "mother and teacher of the spiritual life" [Cf. Marialis Cultus, 21; Collectio missarum de b.
 Maria Virgine, form.
 32.]; with her and like her, in the light of the Incarnation and of Easter, he impresses on his very existence a decisive orientation towards God through Christ in the Spirit, in order to express by his life in the Church the radical message of the Good News, especially the commandment of love (cf. Jn 15:12).